Allyson-Robert/PXL-LaTeX-Template/README.md

 # License
-Standard Class written for the express purpose of creating PXL house styles articles Copyright (C) 2019  Allyson Robert
+Standard LaTeX Document Class written for PXL house styles articles Copyright (C) 2019  Allyson Robert

 This program is free software: you can redistribute it and/or modify